-If you own a trademark and find that someone is holding it hostage as a domain name until you pay a large sum for it, you may be the victim of cybersquatting.
+If you own a trademark and find that someone's holding it hostage as a domain name until you pay a large sum for it, you might be the victim of cybersquatting.
 Learn what to do if this happens to you.

 How do you know if the domain name you want is being used by a cybersquatter?
 Follow these steps to find out.

-Of course, absence of a website does not always mean the presence of a cybersquatter.
+Of course, the absence of a website doesn't always mean the presence of a cybersquatter.
 There may also be an innocent explanation and the domain name owner may have perfectly legitimate plans to have a website in the future.

 If the domain takes you to a functioning website that is comprised primarily of advertisements for products or services related to your trademark, you may also have a case of cybersquatting.
 For example, if your company is well-known for providing audio-visual services and the website you encounter is packed with ads for other company's audio-visual services, the likelihood is very strong that the site is operated by a cybersquatter who is trading off your company's popularity to sell Google ads to your competitors.

-If the domain name takes you to a website that appears to be functional, has a reasonable relation to the domain name, but does not compete with your products or services, you probably aren't looking at a case of cybersquatting.
-For example, if your trademark is "Moby Dick" for fine art dealing with whaling, and the website you encounter (www.mobydick.com) is for road cleaning machines, you do not have a case of cybersquatting.
-You may, under certain circumstances, have a case of trademark infringement.
-(For more information, see Nolo's article What to Do If the Domain Name You Want Is Taken.)
+If the domain name takes you to a website that appears to be functional, has a reasonable relation to the domain name, but doesn't compete with your products or services, you probably aren't looking at a case of cybersquatting.
+For example, if your trademark is "Moby Dick" for fine art dealing with whaling, and the website you encounter is for road cleaning machines, you don't have a case of cybersquatting.
+You might, under certain circumstances, have a case of trademark infringement.
+(For more information, see our article What to Do If the Domain Name You Want Is Taken.)

 Contact the domain name registrant.
 Before jumping to any conclusions, contact the domain name registrant.
-To find the name and address of a domain name owner, you can use the "WHOIS Lookup" at whois.net.
+To find the name and address of a domain name owner, you can use the Whois domain lookup.
 Find out whether there is a reasonable explanation for the use of the domain name, or if the registrant is willing to sell you the name at a price you are willing to pay.

 Pay, if it makes sense.
 Sometimes, paying the cybersquatter is the best choice.
-It may cheaper and quicker than filing a lawsuit or initiating an arbitration hearing.
+It might be cheaper and quicker than filing a lawsuit or initiating an arbitration hearing.